EeroAnt/CubeDraftSimulator/Documentation/technical side.md

 ## So far I have:

- - build the PostgreSQL database that is up and running in Azure
+ - built the PostgreSQL database that is up and running in Azure
- - set up the Flask API server to be called with a token and a player count locally
+ - deployed the Flask API
  - CI-pipeline for the Flask API communnicating with the database

 ## Next up:

- - Deploy the Flask API server
+ - Learn how to handle the draft with websockets and NodeJS backend

 ## To do:

- - Learn how to handle the draft with websockets and NodeJS
- - Deploy that
+ - Deploy the nodejs backend
  - Build the React App for UI

 ### The Database